Critical Public Conversations: What does success in Indigenous higher education look like?

 A conversation between Associate Dean (Indigenous) of the Faculty of Arts Associate Professor Sana Nakata and Pro Vice-Chancellor Indigenous Education and Strategy at James Cook University Professor Martin Nakata.
 The discussion centres around the aspirations Professor Nakata had for his work when his book Disciplining the Savages, Savaging the Disciplines was published in 2007 and the ways in which those aspirations have and have not been realised.

-The Endemics of Pandemics at the Settler University
+The Endemics of Pandemics: Life and Death in/of the Settler University

 Professor Sandy Grande